Understanding the `return` Statement in Python

 - The

-statement ends a function and optionally sends back a value. - Functions can return multiple values as a tuple.
+returnstatement ends a function and optionally sends back a value. - Functions can return multiple values as a tuple.

 - Omitting

-results in the function returningNone
+returnresults in the function returningNoneby default.

-statement is used to exit a function and send a result back to the caller.
+In Python, the return statement is used to exit a function and send a result back to the caller.
 It is one of the most fundamental aspects of function design, allowing values to be passed back after a computation or process.

-What Does return
+What Does return Do?

-statement, it immediately ends execution and returns the specified value.
-If no value is specified, the function returns None
+When a function reaches a return statement, it immediately ends execution and returns the specified value.
+If no value is specified, the function returns None by default.

 def greet(): return "Hello, World!" message = greet() print(message) # Output: Hello, World!

-In the above example, the function greet()
+In the above example, the function greet() returns the string "Hello, World!", which is then assigned to the variable message.

 Returning Multiple Values